luontola/tdd-mooc/data/1-tdd.md

 ## Red, Green, Refactor

-Every minute or so:
+Another way to describe TDD is the following cycle of three phases.
+Every few minutes, in order:

 1. **Red**: Write a failing test.
+Predict (mentally or out loud) how the test should fail.
 Run the test.
 See it fail.
-If it failed in an unexpected way, be surprised.
+If it failed in an unexpected way, check your assumptions.
 Improve the failure's readability.
 2. **Green**: Make the test pass.
 ASAP.
 Commit any sins necessary.
 Hard-coded values.
 If statements.
 Fake it until you make it.
 3. **Refactor**: Improve the design of the code, without changing its behavior.
 Atone for your sins.
 Remove duplication.
 Fix bad names.
 Minimal code which passes the current tests.